Free Delivery On Orders Over £120

 If you're about to start a new job, it's time to get your cyber security in order.
-New Online Spy Shop research has found that in total 59% of people search new colleagues on social media within a week of meeting them.
-16% will have had a sneaky peak BEFORE they've met you and no, we're not just talking about LinkedIn!
+New Online Spy Shop research has found that, in total, 59% of people search for new colleagues on social media within a week of meeting them.
+16% will have had a sneaky peak BEFORE they've met you, and no, we're not just talking about LinkedIn!
 They want to know if you're single, who you're friends are and what you do in your spare time.
 View the full findings in visual form.

-Of those that do look up new colleagues, the vast majority (85%) say were just having a curious glance, while 15% went a step further and connected with their new colleague either by following them or adding them as a friend.
-Although most of those that did try to connect with their colleague were those that waited a week or more to look them up.
+Of those that look up new colleagues, the vast majority (85%) say they were curious, while 15% went a step further and connected with their new colleagues by following them or adding them as friends.
+However, most of those who tried to connect with their colleague waited a week or more to look them up.

 Despite the eagerness of some to connect socially with their new colleague, 77% said theyd be uncomfortable connecting on social media with a new colleague until theyd got to know them properly.